JiriHoffmann/cis357-FinalProject/README.md

 ### App access

-In the first step you will be letting Google know if all users can access all of the app’s features or if some of them are limited with a registration or some other form of account creation mechanism.
-Apps with restricted access require a brief description on how all of it's content can be accessed.
+In the first step, you will be letting Google know if all users can access all of the app’s features or if some of them are limited with registration or some other form of account creation mechanism.
+Apps with restricted access require a brief description of how all of its content can be accessed.

 ### Content rating

 Content rating is a short questionnaire about the content of the app.
-First developers are asked select one of the provided categories which best describes the functionality of the app.
+First developers are asked to select one of the provided categories which best describes the functionality of the app.
 This will be followed by a couple of questions based on the category selected in the previous question and then you can see how the app will be rated in different countries.
-The questionare can be filled out again at any time in case the content of the app changes.
+The questionnaire can be filled out again at any time in case the content of the app changes.

 ### Target audience